Albert Plummer in India

 India as a British colony

-The war lasted from November 1848 to March 1849 and resulted in a British victory and the fall of the Sikh Empire, which was annexed by the East India Company.
-Albert Plummer could therefore have lived in the Punjab for a maximum of two years, as it was not yet part of the colony.
+The war lasted from November 1848 to March 1849, ended with a British victory and the annexation of the Sikh Empire.
+Albert Plummer could therefore have lived in the Punjab for a maximum of two years, as it was not part of the colony before that.

 Cultural transfer of flavours

-Economically, the British Empire and its colony in India were closely linked.
+In economic terms, the British Empire and its colony in India were closely linked.
 British goods were sold in India without tariffs and duties, but domestic Indian products were heavily taxed.
 Heavy taxation also applied to imports of Indian products into the United Kingdom of Great Britain and Ireland, but not to raw cotton.
 This was imported, processed in British factories and then sold on.
 The colony was thus both a supplier and a market for cotton resources.

 British people – whether they came to India as traders, troops or officials – learned about the culture and the food.
 Sometimes they settled and traded from India, or brought new spices and recipes back to the British Isles after a few years in South Asia.
 Like Albert Plummer.